Mashal #24. The Unmerciful Servant:

 “You are also to count off seven sabbaths of years for yourself, seven times seven years, so that you have the time of the seven sabbaths of years, namely, forty-nine years.”

-“All those of you who are enslaved to debt (the debt of sin), you are now free!
+You who are enslaved to debt (the debt of sin; any sin), you are now free!
 You are given a full pardon!

 The forgiveness of all debts is connected with the Coming of Messiah: